-However, the caveat with those elusive abs is because they reside in different parts in the abdominal cage (i.e. the rectus abdominis, or “six-pack,” lies vertically in front; the external and internal obliques line the sides of the rib cage and the transverse abdominis wraps around the torso from the ribs to the pelvis), you can train specific areas of your core every day.
-For example, one day, you can focus on exercises that work the lower abs, the next day you can target the obliques and on the following day or two, you can hit-up the transverse abdominis.
+However, the caveat is neuromuscular training…creating healthy pathways through brain to muscle connection.
 Because certain exercises that recruit your TA are crucial to the functionality of your core, as well as your posture, you can do these more often.
-Exercises such as Arm Switches, Bent Knee Fall Outs, Dead Bug Switch and Quadruped TA Bracing can be done several times a week and even on consecutive days.
+Exercises such as Arm Switches, Bent Knee Fall Outs, Dead Bug Switch, and Quadruped TA Bracing can be done several times a week and even on consecutive days.

 Research also shows that how and where you lose weight is genetically determined.
 So, you have to look to your family tree to see how your own body type stacks up.
 Additionally, your sex determines how and where you lose weight.
 Due to hormonal differences, women tend to store more fat around the pelvis, buttocks and thighs, where men gain weight around their bellies.

-This is actually partially true!
-You can do all of the planks, taps, lifts and drops that you want, however, if you aren’t eating nutritionally-dense foods, a layer of fat will develop around your mid-section and may conceal those strong ab muscles underneath.
-Additionally, some foods, such as cruciferous vegetables, legumes and dairy may cause bloating, which can also make it more difficult to see the results of your hard work.
+This is partially true!
+You can do all of the planks, taps, lifts, and crunches that you want; however, if you aren’t eating nutritionally dense foods, a layer of fat around your mid-section and may conceal those strong ab muscles underneath.
+Additionally, some foods may cause bloating (cruciferous vegetables, legumes, and dairy are common culprits), which can also make it more difficult to see the results of your hard work.